roymontecutli/100-days-of-code/r1-log.md

 ### R1D7
 - Setup WindowBuilder for Eclipse
-- Backbone swift interface for homepage time tracker
+- Backbone swing interface for homepage time tracker

+### R1D8
+- Connected Swing homepage to MariaDB
+- Homepage is iterating and showing dynamically projects from the DB

 ### TODO
 - setup Kubernetes